Create a Windows Virtual Machine from an ISO

 Prerequisites

-- PCD CLI - pcdctl or OpenStack CLI version 6.3.0 or greater
+- PCD CLI (pcdctl) or OpenStack CLI version 6.3.0 and greater.

-- Windows requires VirtIO drivers for better performance on a Linux (QEMU-KVM) hypervisor.
+- VirtIO Driver ISO: Latest stable from Fedora VirtIO repository, better performance on a Linux (QEMU-KVM) hypervisor.

 Step 1: Upload Images